Understanding And Dealing With Horse Laminitis

 In a horse, the hoof wall is made up of the horn, which is an interlinked outer insensitive layer that is supported by a sensitive inner layer, also known as the laminae.
 When laminitis takes hold, the blood flow that is supposed to go to the laminae ends up impacted that results in swelling and inflammation that develops in the tissues of the hoof and a great deal of severe pain.
 Over time, the laminae ends up starved of the nutrient rich blood and oxygen that it needs and the cells are damaged.

-Unless the cause is able to be removed and treatment is started as soon as possible once the condition is diagnosed, the laminae will begin to die off.
+Treatment for laminitis in horses needs to be started as soon as possible once the condition is diagnosed, the laminae will begin to die off.

 In the hoof, the laminae is what is responsible for supporting the hoof’s pedal bone and the weight of the entire animal.
 In a severe case of laminitis, this pedal bone can end up sinking and rotating because of the inability to use the damaged laminae for support along with the pull that comes from the deep digital flexor tendon.

 In a case where the pedal bone begins to sink too far, it can start to protrude out from the sole area.
 For many horses, will end up being irreversible, but there are some cases that could be cured with a great deal of patience, time and money.
 Any pony or horse can be impacted by horse laminitis.